truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/DatasetsScreensScale.md

 {{< /expand >}}

 ### Dataset Space Management Widget
-The **Dataset Space Management** widget displays for all datasets except encryptped locked datasets.
-It displays both a donut graph with at-a-glance information and numeric values for the space allocated and used in the selected dataset.
+The **Dataset Space Management** widget displays for all datasets except locked encrypted datasets.
+Unlock the encrypted dataset to see this widget.
+The widget includes a donut graph with at-a-glance information and numeric values for the space allocated and used in the selected dataset.
 This includes data written and space allocated to child datasets of this dataset.
 {{< expand "Click Here for More Information" "v" >}}
 It provides access to quota configuration options for the parent dataset and the child dataset of the parent, and for users and groups with access to the dataset.

 ![DatasetSpaceManagementWidgetRootDataset](/images/SCALE/22.12/DatasetSpaceManagementWidgetRootDataset.png "Dataset Space Management Widget Root Dataset")

-To view the **Dataset Space Managment** widget for an encrypted locked dataset, unlock the dataset.
+To view the **Dataset Space Management** widget for an encrypted locked dataset, unlock the dataset.

 **Edit** opens the **[Capacity Settings](#capacity-settings-screen)** screen.